sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-## 6. Improving the Project Structure
+## 7. Adding Materialized Objects

 ![Portfolio](./portfolio.png)

 Hey everyone! 👋

-This branch contains the code of [video #6](https://youtu.be/Qa7MSugj8Gw) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.
+This branch contains the code of [video #7](https://www.youtube.com/watch?v=tjj-guCnCmA) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.

 You can use this project as a reference if you get stuck somewhere or if you want to check which exact dependency versions are being used in the videos.